fortyoneplustwo/notestamp/README.md

   - Writer: Displays text editor and toolbar.

 ### Logic ###
 **User presses `<enter>` inside the editor**: a callback executes in the mediator.
-The mediator gets the reader's state through the media controller.
+The mediator gets the reader's state through the media controller and returns it to the writer for stamp insertion.

 **User clicks a stamp**: the writer emits a custom event to the mediator.
 The mediator updates the reader's state through the media controller.